jsallred/NLP_Project_Group3/README.md

 ### 1. Environment Setup

 1. **Python Installation**:
    - If you haven't already installed Python, download and install it from the [official Python website](https://www.python.org/).
-Ensure you install Python 3.9 or later.
+Ensure you install Python 3.10 or later.

 2. **Library Installation**:
    - Open a terminal or command prompt.
    - Install required libraries using pip:
+     ```
+     pip install -r requirements.txt
+     ```
+      or

      ```
      pip install tensorflow scikit-learn pandas numpy matplotlib newspaper3k requests beautifulsoup4
      ```